Whisper: Fast Flooding for Low-Power Wireless Networks: : A Closer Look

-While the IEEE 802.15.4-compliant length of the preamble is 4 bytes, in some radios -- e.g., the CC2420~\cite{CC242013} -- both the preamble length and the SFD are configurable parameters.
-To reduce the total length of a \packet and thus decrease the radio-on time of the nodes, \name's default implementation sets the length of the preamble to 2 bytes.
-While this assumes that \name can exploit low-level features of the transceiver and makes it non-IEEE 802.15.4-compliant, we believe that it is important to explore the potential of \name's design beyond current technological limits of radio standards.
-Several other authors explored non-IEEE 802.1.5.4-compliant techniques to design energy-efficient protocols~\cite{Polastre2004+BMAC, El-Hoiydi2004+WiseMac, Buettner2006+XMAC}.
-Nonetheless, \name can operate with a preamble of arbitrary length and can thus, if required, also be used with a preamble of 4 bytes.
-While a longer preamble affects performance, we show in Sec.~\ref{sec:eval}, that \name outperforms Glossy also with preamble \mbox{length of 4 bytes}.
+While the IEEE 802.15.4-compliant length of the preamble is 4 bytes, in some radios -- e.g., the CC2420~\cite{CC24202013} -- both the preamble length and the SFD are configurable parameters.
+To reduce the total length of a \packet, and thus, decrease the radio-on time of the nodes, \name's default implementation sets the length of the preamble to 2 bytes.
+While this assumes that \name can exploit low-level features of the transceiver and makes it non-IEEE~802.15.4-compliant, we believe that it is important to explore the potential of \name's design beyond current technological limits.
+Several other authors have indeed explored before us non-IEEE~802.1.5.4-compliant techniques to design energy-efficient protocols~\cite{Polastre2004+BMAC, El-Hoiydi2004+WiseMac, Buettner2006+XMAC}.
+Nonetheless, \name can operate with a preamble of arbitrary length and can thus, if required, also be used with a standard-compliant preamble of 4~bytes.
+While a longer preamble affects performance, we show in Sec.~\ref{sec:eval} that \name outperforms Glossy also with a preamble \mbox{length of 4 bytes}.

-Given the above description, a packlet in \name is by default 7~bytes long.
-Since IEEE 802.1.54 radios transmit at a rate of 250 kbit/s, the transmission of a packlet lasts 224~$\mu$s.
-The sender sends $N_{tx}$ packlets and its total transmission time with $N_{tx}=3$ is thus 672~$\mu$s.
-The radio of other nodes in the network is instead active for the duration of $N_{tx}+2$ packlets\footnote{As illustrated in Fig.~\ref{fig:overview_whisper}, 1 packlet is received, during the second packlet the radio switches from receive to transmit mode and then $N_{tx}$ packlets are sent.} and, thus, when $N_{tx}=3$, for 1,120~ms. With direction-aware sampling nodes have an idle listening time of roughly 1 packlet, i.e., roughly 224~$\mu$s, which brings the total to 1,344~ms.
+Given the above description, a \packlet is by default 7~bytes long.
+Since IEEE~802.15.4 radios transmit at a rate of 250~kbit/s, the transmission of one \packlet\xspace -- henceforth denoted with $T_{packlet}$ -- lasts 224~$\mu$s.
+The sender sends $N_{tx}$ \packlets and its total transmission time with $N_{tx}=3$ is thus 672~$\mu$s.
+The radio of other nodes in the network is instead active for at least the duration of $N_{tx}+2$ \packlets.
+This is because, as depicted in Fig.~\ref{fig:overview_whisper}, before being able to send its $N_{tx}$ \packlets a node must first receive one \packlet and then switch the radio from receive to transmit mode, thereby adding the duration of 2 \packlets to the total time needed to transmit $N_{tx}$ \packlets.
+Further, nodes must sample the channel, which further adds to the time they must keep the radio on.
+With direction-aware sampling, for instance, nodes persist in idle listening for the duration of roughly one \packlet, thus, bringing the otal radio-on time to $(N_{tx}+2+1) \cdot T_{packlet}$, i.e., 1,344~ms by setting $T_{packlet} =$ 224~$\mu$s.